Disneyland with Littles

 The Rules of Engagement:

-2. Make a Mantra or a few goals for the day.
-Last year, when the kids were smaller and not as acquainted with all the characters, I wanted to feel relaxed and have fun and NOT stress about riding specific rides (so I wheat to myself “NO STRESS, HAVE FUN.”
+Make a Mantra or a few goals for the day.
+Last year, when the kids were smaller and not as acquainted with all the characters, I wanted to feel relaxed, have fun and NOT stress about riding specific rides (so I would say to myself “NO STRESS, HAVE FUN!”).
 This year, each kid had one character we were going to TRY to see and one ride each they picked.
 You will NEVER do everything at Disneyland, so make smaller goals and refocus the group to make sure everyone is on the same page.
 REMEMBER: YOU ARE PAYING A LOT OF MONEY TO HAVE FUN.
 Ride as many ‘big kid’ rides as possible?
 See characters?
 Try all the wacky and delicious Disney food?
 If your group has different goals, offer to split up and join back after a certain amount of time.

 #PRO Tips: